rilldata/rill/docs/docs/tutorials/rill_basics/4-dashboard.md

 ### What is a Metrics View?
 :::note
-Starting from v50, we have officially split the metrics-view and dashboard and rolled out [visual metric editor](#via-the-ui) What this means is that we have a separate file for the metrics layer and a dashboard built on top of this.
+Starting from version 0.50, we have officially split the metrics-view and dashboard and rolled out [visual metric editor](#via-the-ui) What this means is that we have a separate file for the metrics layer and a dashboard built on top of this.
 For more reasoning behind this change, please refer to our documentation.
 :::
 A metrics view is a layer in which you can create and define your measures and dimensions.
 Once you have defined your measures and dimensions, you can build the dashboard.